Timusan/timusan.github.io/ja/stories/web-application.md

 ## What does it cost?

 Since a web application is very custom and complexity and size varies greatly across applications, it is impossible to tell you how much your application will costs without knowing all the details.
-To give you a basic idea of what to expect, however, Shisaa.jp has prepared a starting price plan:
+To give you a basic idea of what to expect, however, shisaa.be has prepared a starting price plan:

 <table>
 	<thead>